Docker Official Images

 Dockerfile learning process.

-A common rationale for diverging from Official Images is to optimize for image size.
+A common rationale for diverging from Docker Official Images is to optimize for image size.
 For instance, many of the programming language stack images contain a complete build toolchain to support installation of modules that depend on optimized code.
 An advanced user could build a custom image with just the necessary pre-compiled libraries to save space.

 A number of language stacks such as